Want to reduce your plastic waste but don’t know where to start?

-So resist the desire to throw away what you already have and just be consciously aware of this plastic.
-It’s not important and you can replace it with non-plastic alternatives when the time is right.
+So resist the desire to throw away what you already have and be consciously aware of this plastic.
+It’s not important, and you can replace it with non-plastic alternatives when the time is right.

 A waste audit may reduce your plastic waste by up to 75% plus in the first six months.

-We are at our happiest, most efficient, and best when we are open, honest, and giving of ourselves to others.
-So knowing this, if you really want to reduce your plastic waste; tell others about it.
+We are happiest, most efficient, and best when we are open, honest, and giving ourselves to others.
+So knowing this, if you really want to reduce your plastic waste, tell others about it.

 Share your dreams and aspirations.
 Tell them why you are doing it and involve them in your journey.
 This is simply the best way to engage their support and become aware of new tricks and ideas that you may never even have thought of.